This blog may contain affiliate links. Read our disclosure policy for more info.

 The start of the trail is about a 20-minute drive from the center of New Plymouth.
 To get there, simply head to Mangorei Road and follow it right to the end.
 Here, there is a very large car park.

-The area gets really muddy so I recommended taking waterproof hiking boots, although it’s not required.
+Thankfully, most of the track has a nice boardwalk to keep you out of the mud, but waterproof hiking boots still aren’t a bad idea if you have them.
 Most of the trail is shaded from both the sun and wind until the last part of the trail.

 Day Hike to the Pouakai Hut and Tarn

-If you don’t have time for an overnight trip then you can hike to the Pouakai Hut and back all in a day.
+If you don’t have time for an overnight trip, then you can hike to the Pouakai Hut and Tarns and back all in a day.
 That being said, it is important that you pick a day that is not windy if you want to see the reflection in the Pouakai Tarn, or as it’s known, “the best view of Taranaki.”

 There is almost always less wind in the morning, so it could be a good idea to get hiking early.
-Also during the day, the trail does become crowded with day hikers and the same goes with the tarn viewpoint.
+Also, during the day, the trail does become crowded with day hikers, and the same goes for the tarn viewpoint.

 Booking the Pouakai Hut

-Staying at the Pouakai Hut now requires a booking in advance (as of November 2020).
-In recent times, the Pouakai Hut operated on a first-come-first-serve basis with just a general serviced hut pass, but that is no longer the case.
+Staying at the Pouakai Hut requires booking in advance (as of November 2020).
+In recent times, the Pouakai Hut operated on a first-come-first-serve basis with just a general serviced hut pass, but it became so popular that it now requires online booking in advance.
+In fact, in 2025, they even rebuilt the hut entirely so that it could sleep more people!

 It is important to note that your booking only secures you a bunk bed, not any specific bunk.
 If you want to ensure you get to choose your bunk, then get to the hut early to choose your bunk.

-The Pouakai Hut is also very popular, and during the summer months or on weekends you might have a hard time securing a booking.
+The Pouakai Hut is also very popular, and during the summer months or on weekends, it tends to book up weeks to months in advance.
 For this reason, it is best to plan your stay in advance and secure your booking as soon as possible!

 Staying Overnight at the Pouakai Hut

-The Pouakai Hut has 16 bunks beds and therefore sleeps only 16 people.
-Like all serviced huts in New Zealand, the Pouakai Hut bunks only have mattresses and you’ll need to bring your own sleeping bag and pillow.
+The Pouakai Hut has 34 bunk beds and therefore sleeps only 34 people.
+Like all serviced huts in New Zealand, the Pouakai Hut bunks only have mattresses, and you’ll need to bring your own sleeping bag and pillow.
+The nice thing about the new hut, though, is that the bunks are spread out across 4 different sleeping rooms, so you don’t have to share the space with as many people.

-The hut does not have gas or equipment for cooking, so you’ll need to bring your own!
+The hut does not have gas or equipment for cooking, so you’ll need to bring your own.
+But it does have a wood-burning fireplace (wood is provided), which made the common space toasty warm in the evening!

 The Best View of Mount Taranaki (Pouakai Tarn Reflection Photo)

-The famous photo of Mount Taranaki (see my photo above) is taken just a short walk from the Pouakai Hut at the Pouakai Tarn.
-The trail is signposted and you can find it easily.
+The famous photo of Mount Taranaki (see my photo above) was taken just a short walk from the Pouakai Hut at the Pouakai Tarn.
+The trail is signposted, and you can find it easily.

-If you’re spending the night at the Pouakai Hut, then be sure to first drop off your overnight gear at the hut and claim your bunk bed before heading to the tarn.
+If you’re spending the night at the Pouakai Hut, I recommend dropping your gear off at the hut (and claiming a bed!), then heading to the tarn.
 In fact, I’d actually suggest waiting until just before sunset to walk to the tarn.

-The most beautiful times to photograph Mount Taranaki are of course at sunrise and sunset.
-During these times you’ll usually find only one or two other people at the tarn and the winds can be calmer – especially in the morning.
-So of course, the advantage of staying in the Pouakai Hut overnight, or camping for that matter, is that you can visit the Pouakai Tarn at sunrise or sunset!
+The most beautiful times to photograph Mount Taranaki are, of course, at sunrise and sunset.
+During these times, most of the day trippers have gone home, so there are usually fewer people, and the winds can be calmer – especially in the morning.
+So, of course, the advantage of staying in the Pouakai Hut overnight is that you can visit the Pouakai Tarn at sunrise or sunset!

-If you’re wanting to take a photo similar to mine above, then I’d suggest a focal length of anything from 24mm to 35mm.
+If you want to take a photo similar to mine above, then I’d suggest a focal length of anything from 24mm to 35mm.
 From the edge of Pouakai Tarn, this will give you a wide enough view to get a great shot and allow for a little bit of cropping later.

 Where to Stay in New Plymouth (Near the Pouakai Hut